gwenty/Tracer-user-testing/README.md

 2. Try running the program to be traced from the command line.

-    Example program 1 is run by running the main method in StationStatistics.
+    Example program 1 is run by running the main method in StationStatistics and needs the location of the rstats2019.xyz file as its input argument.
+For example:

+	java StationStatistics ./rstats2019.xyz

 	The tests of example program 2 is run by the main method in RunSomeTests.
 The junit jar, the class folder (where org is found, the base of the package), and the folder of the test classes need to be in the java classpath.
 For example, from the example_program_1 directory,